satellitelayer/Training-Manual/README.md

 # Training-Manual
-A synced list to make it easy for senior engineers to prescribe training modules and track mentorship with junior engineers.
+Training Manual is a synced list to make it easy for senior engineers to prescribe training modules and track mentorship with junior engineers.